vchorbov/rhino/README.md

 Explenation of repository structure:

 -archive: folder of downloaded data

--generated: files that we save from the notebooks will be saved here
+-generated: files that we exported from the notebooks will be saved here

 -resources: prepared data to work with in the notebooks